-Figure 15: Viewing business rule statistics from workbench
+Figure 15: Viewing business rule statistics from the Workbench UI.

-It's possible to click on the maximum duration of about 2092 milliseconds.
+It is possible to click on the maximum duration of about 2092 milliseconds.
 This shows which item the business rule took longest to execute.

 This method of business rule analysis gives an indication of the performance of the business rule over a period.